VertaAI/modeldb/client/verta/docs/scala_client.rst

 The Scala client currently supports Verta's open source functionality.
 You could use the client to version a dataset on your local machine or AWS S3 bucket, and tracks the metadata of your experiment run.

-To add the Verta's Scala client to your sbt project, add the following line to your ``build.sbt`` file:
+To add Verta's Scala client to your sbt project, add the following line to the ``build.sbt`` file:

 ..
 TODO: host the client and verifies that this works